Find a job in Finland

 You can invoice your work though an invoicing service without establishing your own company.
 This is called light entrepreneurship.

 You can also start your own business.
-Find out more about starting a business on the InfoFinland web page Starting a business.
+Find out more about starting a business on the InfoFinland web page Starting a business in Finland.

 Bear in mind that working as a freelancer or an entrepreneur may affect your unemployment benefit.

-The Employment and Economic Development Office or TE office (TE-toimisto) and your municipality’s employment services provide you with guidance on job hunting and information on vacancies and trainings.
+The TE Offices and municipal employment services provide job-seekers with guidance on job-seeking and information on vacancies and training opportunities intended for unemployed job-seekers.

-Read more on the InfoFinland page If you become unemployed.
+Read more on the InfoFinland page If you become unemployed and Unemployment benefit.

 If you have only recently moved to Finland and need support for integration, you can get to integration training municipality through the TE Office or your municipality’s employment services.
 The integration training can include Finnish language studies, other education or work try-out.
 You can also seek training yourself.
 You must make an agreement municipality with the TE Office or your municipality’s employment services regarding your training before starting it.